Approximating the Uniform Value in Hidden Stochastic Games with Doeblin Condition: Introduction

-The assumption of full observability is often unrealistic as, in many applications, players observe the state only indirectly through signals~\cite{emery2004approximate,young2013pomdp}.
-This limitation motivates the study of \emph{hidden stochastic games}~\cite{renault2020hidden}, also known as stochastic games with signals~\cite{solan2016stochastic} or partially observable stochastic games~\cite{hansen2004dynamic}.
-In this setting, players share a common initial belief, a probability distribution over the state space, and remember past actions and signals.
+The assumption of full observability is often unrealistic: players usually observe the state only indirectly through signals~\cite{emery2004approximate,young2013pomdp}.
+This limitation motivates the study of \emph{hidden stochastic games}~\cite{renault2020hidden}, also known as stochastic games with signals~\cite{solan2016stochastic} or as partially observable stochastic games~\cite{hansen2004dynamic}.
+In this setting, players share a common initial belief, i.e., a probability distribution over the state space, and observe each other's actions and signals at every stage.
 Hidden stochastic games generalize both stochastic games~\cite{shapley1953stochastic} and partially observable Markov decision processes (POMDPs)~\cite{krishnamurthy2016partially}.

-Despite strong existence results for fully observable stochastic games, the hidden setting is substantially more challenging.
-Ziliotto~\cite{ziliotto2016zero} constructed a hidden stochastic game in which the uniform value fails to exist, even with uninformative signals.
-Even for simple subclasses where the uniform value exists, Madani et al.~\cite{madani2003undecidability} showed that computing it, or approximating it, is undecidable.
-This result already holds for one-player stochastic games with uninformative signals, or blind MDPs.
+Despite strong existence results for (fully observable) stochastic games, the hidden setting is substantially more challenging.
+Strong negative results apply to the class where signals are uninformative (also called blind), in which players gain no information after every stage beyond the actions that were played.
+Ziliotto~\cite{ziliotto2016zero} constructed a hidden stochastic game with uninformative signals in which the uniform value fails to exist.
+Madani et al.~\cite{madani2003undecidability} showed that approximating the uniform value of one-player hidden stochastic games with uninformative signals (blind MDPs, where the uniform value is known to exist in general~\cite{rosenberg2002blackwell}) is undecidable.
 Our objective is to identify a subclass of hidden stochastic games where the uniform value exists and can be approximated algorithmically.

+We take inspiration from the Doeblin condition for finite Markov chains (see \cite[Chapter 2]{stroockIntroductionMarkovProcesses2014}).
+In its simplest form, a finite Markov chain satisfies the Doeblin condition if there exists a state that can be reached from every other state with positive probability in a single transition.
+This condition implies, for example, a geometric convergence to a unique invariant measure.
+In a similar spirit, a hidden stochastic game satisfies our Doeblin condition if, by playing the game for long enough, the posterior belief is sure to reach close to a belief that is independent of the initial belief the players started with.

+Subclasses of hidden stochastic games have been studied before, including \emph{ergodicity} and \emph{primitivity}.
+Blind stochastic games are ergodic~\cite{chatterjee2025ergodic} if the influence of actions taken in the distant past vanishes over time.
+Hidden stochastic games are \emph{primitive}~\cite{Chatterjee2026mon} if every state is reached from every other state with positive probability, independently of how players act.
+Our Doeblin condition extends both ergodicity and primitivity.